bontchev/pcodedmp/README.md

 - _P-code_.
 As each VBA line is entered into the VBA editor, it is immediately compiled into p-code (a pseudo code for a stack machine) and stored in a different place in the module stream.
 The p-code is precisely what is executed most of the time.
 In fact, even when you open the source of a macro module in the VBA editor, what is displayed is not the decompressed source code but the p-code decompiled into source.
 Only if the document is opened under a version of Office that uses a different VBA version from the one that has been used to create the document, the stored compressed source code is re-compiled into p-code and then that p-code is executed.
 This makes it possible to open a VBA-containing document on any version of Office that supports VBA and have the macros inside remain executable, despite the fact that the different versions of VBA use different (incompatible) p-code instructions.

 - _Execodes_.
 When the p-code has been executed at least once, a further tokenized form of it is stored elsewhere in the document (in streams, the names of which begin with `__SRP_`, followed by a number).
-From there is can be executed much faster.
+From there it can be executed much faster.
 However, the format of the execodes is extremely complex and is specific for the particular Office version (not VBA version) in which they have been created.
 This makes them extremely non-portable.
 In addition, their presence is not necessary - they can be removed and the macros will run just fine (from the p-code).

 Since most of the time it is the p-code that determines what exactly a macro would do (even if neither source code, nor execodes are present), it would make sense to have a tool that can display it.
 This is what prompted us to create this VBA p-code disassembler.

 ## Installation

 The script will work only in Python version 2.6 or higher.
 It won't work in Python 3.x, because one of the imported modules (`oletools`) does not support Python 3.x.
-It depends on Philippe Lagadec's package [oletools](https://github.com/decalage2/oletools), so it has to be installed before using the script.
-Use the command
+It depends on Philippe Lagadec's package [oletools](https://github.com/decalage2/oletools), so this package has to be installed before using the script.
+It can be installed with the command

 	pip install oletools